tayganr/lakehouse/modules/module01c.md

 ## 23. Pipeline (pipelineDimIncrementalLoad)

-Update the Data Flow activity within the pipeline to pass the pipeline paramter `@pipeline().parameters.fileName` to the Data Flow parameter `fileName`.
+Update the Data Flow activity within the pipeline to pass the pipeline parameter `@pipeline().parameters.fileName` to the Data Flow parameter `fileName`.

 1. Navigate back to the pipeline `C3 - pipelineDimIncrementalLoad`